josephmluna/LabWebsite/_posts/2023-01-25-Cytation_install.md

 ---
 title: Microscope install
-image: images/photo.jpg
+image: images/photos/2023_cytation.jpg
 author:
 tags: admin
 ---

 Microscope install week with a new Cytation 7.
+Life is good in 96 wells!